District-Scale Silver-Gold in Mexico

 Right Metals Mix at the Right Time

-Silver Above US$75.
-Gold Above US$4,400.
-KNG is Advancing at the Perfect Moment.
+KNG is Advancing at the Right Moment.

 Kingsmen Resources is pushing into its most important stage yet: multi-phase exploration and drilling across two newly consolidated precious metals zones in the heart of Mexico’s historic Parral district.